shashankg7/shashankg7.github.io/index.md

 To find out more about my work, please visit my [CV](/resume-final.pdf), [Publications](/publications/), or [Google Scholar profile](https://scholar.google.com/citations?user=UvTcU-IAAAAJ&hl=en).

-<b> I am currently looking for research internships for summer 2024.
-Please feel free to reach out if I can be a good fit. </b>
+<b> I am currently looking for research internships for the summer of 2024.
+Please feel free to reach out if I can be a good fit.. </b>

 Some updates: